kaviara-14/AWS-EC2-CPU-Monitoring-Using-CloudWatch/README.md

 Hosted a Nodejs application in EC2 Instance with Auto scaling and Application Load balancer attached on it.
 And Monitored the CPU utilization of the EC2 Instance using CloudWatch alarm,If the CPU utilization exceeds more than 65%, An alarm will be triggered to dynamically scales the number of Instance with the help of target tracking policy and also it invokes the lambda function to send a mail Notification using SNS topic.

-**AWS Services :** EC2 Instance, Auto Scaling Groups, Application Load Balancer, VPC, CloudWatch, Lambda, SNS Topic
+### AWS Services : EC2 Instance, Auto Scaling Groups, Application Load Balancer, VPC, CloudWatch, Lambda, SNS Topic

 ## Project Description

 ### 1. Create an EC2 Instance
-Host the Node.js application on scalable Amazon EC2 instances, configured with a launch template or configuration.
-Ensure the application is deployed and accessible via the Application Load Balance
+EC2 virtual servers host the Node.js application.Each EC2 instance is configured with the necessary environment for running the Node.js application.
+This includes installing Node.js, necessary libraries, and setting up the application server.

 ### 2. Create an Application Load Balancer (ALB)
-Distribute incoming traffic across multiple EC2 instances to ensure high availability and load balancing.
-Configure listeners and target groups to route traffic efficiently.
+The Application Load Balancer distributes incoming HTTP/HTTPS traffic across multiple EC2 instances to ensure even load distribution and enhance application availability.
+The ALB is set up with target groups that include the EC2 instances.
+It listens for incoming traffic on specified ports (e.g., HTTP on port 80) and routes requests to the appropriate instances based on load balancing algorithms.

 ### 3. Create Auto Scaling Group (ASG)
-Automatically adjust the number of EC2 instances based on CPU utilization metrics from CloudWatch.
-Set up target tracking policies to maintain performance and cost-efficiency.
+Auto Scaling Group manages the number of EC2 instances dynamically based on the current load and predefined policies.We defined the Target Tracking Policy ,it maintains a specified average CPU utilization (e.g., 65%) by automatically scaling the number of EC2 instances.
+For instance, if CPU utilization exceeds 65%, the ASG will launch additional instances.

 ### 4. For increasing the CPU Utilization use this commands
+Go to CLI executes this commands

     sudo dnf update<br>
     sudo dnf install stress-ng -y<br>